spatie/http-status-check/README.md

 http-status-check scan https://example.com --output=log.txt
 ```

 When the crawler finds a link to an external site it will by default crawl that link as well.
-If you don't want to crawler to crawl such external urls use the `--dont-crawl-external-links` option
+If you don't want the crawler to crawl such external urls use the `--dont-crawl-external-links` option

 ```bash
 http-status-check scan https://example.com --dont-crawl-external-links
 ```

-By default requests timeout after 10 seconds.
-You can change this by passing a number of seconds to the `timeout`-option.
+By default, requests timeout after 10 seconds.
+You can change this by passing the number of seconds to the `timeout`-option.

 ```bash
 http-status-check scan https://example.com --timeout=30